auth0/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

 OpenID Connect builds on OAuth 2.0.
 It enables you, the user, to verify your identity and give some basic profile information, without sharing your credentials.

-An example is a to-do application, that lets you log in using your Google account, and can push your to-do items as calendar entries, at your Google Calendar.
+An example is a to-do application which lets you log in using your Google account and can push your to-do items, as calendar entries, to your Google Calendar.
 The part where you authenticate your identity is implemented via OpenID Connect, while the part where you authorize the to-do application to modify your calendar by adding entries, is implemented via OAuth 2.0.

 > OpenID Connect is about who someone is.
 OAuth 2.0 is about what they are allowed to do.

-You may noticed the _"without sharing your credentials"_ part, at our definitions of the two specifications earlier.
-What you do share in both cases, is tokens.
+You may have noticed the _"without sharing your credentials"_ part, in our definitions of the two specifications earlier.
+What you do share in both cases are **tokens**.

-OpenID Connect issues an identity token, known as `id_token`, while OAuth 2.0 issues an `access_token`.
+OpenID Connect issues an identity token, known as an `id_token`, while OAuth 2.0 issues an `access_token`.

 ## How to use each token

 The `id_token` is a [JWT](/jwt) and is meant for the client only.
 In the example we used earlier, when you authenticate using Google, an `id_token` is sent from Google to the to-do application, that says who you are.
 The to-do application can parse [the token's contents](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) and use this information, like your name and your profile picture, to customize the user experience.

 ::: panel-warning Security warning
 You must never use the info in an `id_token` unless you have validated it!
 For more information refer to: [How to validate an ID token](/tokens/id-token#how-to-validate-an-id-token).
-For a list of libraries you can use to verify a JWT refer to [JWT.io](https://jwt.io/).
+For a list of libraries you can use to verify a JWT refer to [jwt.io](https://jwt.io/).
 :::

 The `access_token` can be any type of token (not necessarily a JWT) and is meant for the API.
 Its purpose is to inform the API that the bearer of this token has been authorized to access the API and perform specific actions (as specified by the `scope` that has been granted).
 In the example we used earlier, after you authenticate, and provide your consent that the to-do application can have read/write access to your calendar, an `access_token` is sent from Google to the to-do application.
 Each time the to-do application wants to access your Google Calendar it will make a request to the Google Calendar API, using this `access_token` in an HTTP `Authorization` header.